sohostrategy/lever-embed/README.md

-# Lever job list embed code creator

-Easily create a code that you can use to add a list of jobs to your own website.
-Access the site [here](https://andreasmb.github.io/lever-jobs-embed/).
-This a quick way to add your jobs to a CMS like Wordpress and Hubspot.
+# staticlever.sohocore.com
+This is a fork of Andreas M. Brændhaugen's [Lever code generator](https://andreasmb.github.io/lever-jobs-embed/).
+It provides an excellent, quick way to load jobs from Lever into content management systems like Wordpress.
+The CSS in this fork has been customised to better reflect that in use on the [Soho Strategy](https://www.sohostrategy.com/) website.

+## Q&A
+Reach out: team@sohostrategy.com

+## Disclaimer
-(This code generator is not officially supported by Lever.)
+This code generator is not officially supported by Lever.